-- Every ERP provider has a series of pricing models that vary by the customer segments they sell into and profit goals by product and region – and many started from a perpetual pricing model with their first apps.
+Every ERP provider has a series of pricing models that vary by the customer segments they sell into and profit goals by product and region.
 All ERP providers rely on a series of pricing models and selectively present them to potential customers based on their needs, preferences, hardware prerequisites, geographic location and modules needed.
 The most common foundation of these pricing models is perpetual pricing, which is the first one many of the ERP providers began with.
 Perpetual pricing involves a large up-front fee to purchase the rights to use the ERP systems indefinitely.
-Annual maintenance contracts can range from 15% to as high as 25% of the purchase price of the software.
-Many companies choose to outsourcing maintenance to 3rd party companies instead of paying larger ERP providers this maintenance fee.
+Annual maintenance contracts can range from 15 percent to as high as 25 percent of the purchase price of the software.
+Many companies choose to outsource maintenance to third-party companies instead of paying larger ERP providers this maintenance fee.
 Given how urgently ERP providers want to move from on-premise to cloud revenue sources, bargaining for a lower maintenance fee is possible and is being accomplished by many customers buying systems today.

-- Minimize add-on customizations of an ERP system and take a best-fit approach to trim pricing by as much as 10X.
-The largest providers of ERP systems charge between $4 to $10 for every $1 spent on software to complete customization of core ERP components and modules.
+Minimize add-on customizations of an ERP system and take a best-fit approach to trim pricing by as much as 10X.
+The largest providers of ERP systems charge between four and ten dollars for every one dollar spent on software to complete customization of core ERP components and modules.
 Selecting the best-fit of ERP systems for your company’s needs and reducing or eliminating customizations will significantly reduce the overall price.

-- When budgeting for a new or replacement ERP system there are five key costs that need to be defined as part of the original budget.
-For on-premise ERP systems it’s important to have a budget in place for the hardware or infrastructure, IT staff costs, implementation and customization, maintenance and the actual software license.
-ERP system providers will often initially quote a perpetual license if you ae interested in an on-premise system.
+When budgeting for a new or replacement ERP system there are five key costs that need to be defined as part of the original budget.
+For on-premise ERP systems it’s important to have a budget in place for the hardware or infrastructure, IT staff costs, implementation and customization, maintenance, and the actual software license.
+ERP system providers will often initially quote a perpetual license if you are interested in an on-premise system.
 It’s best also to ask for a per-transaction and per seat estimate as well to see how you can get the best possible price.
 For cloud-based ERP systems, the two largest costs will be subscription fees and implementation or customization.
-One major cost component to also think about is the integration between the ERP system and existing databases and 3rd party systems in your company.
-With on-premise systems, this will require customization, and with cloud-based systems, there may be Application Programming Interfaces (APIs) available to enable integration.
+One major cost component to also think about is the integration between the ERP system and existing databases and third-party systems in your company.
+With on-premise systems, this will require customization.
+With cloud-based systems, there may be Application Programming Interfaces (APIs) available to enable integration.